dannybauman/30-day-map-challenge-2025/WORKFLOW.md

    - Gap spacing: `g-3` for screenshot rows
    - Bold desktop labels, regular mobile labels
    - Consistent header colors (see DOCUMENTATION-GUIDE.md)
+   - Fill the new collaboration snapshot with concise bullets (3-4 max each column)
+   - Leave the timeline collapsed by default; only expand it while proofreading
+   - Timeline labels should read “Me” and “AI” (never “Human”)
    - See `/maps/01-points/DESIGN-SYSTEM-UPDATE.md` for complete details

 4. **Test locally**: